ahmedheltaher/stream-blockify/README.md

 - Execute callbacks for each completed block
 - Implement custom block transformations
 - Manage memory usage with block buffering limits
-- Apply backpressure when buffer limits are reached
 - Safe or fast buffer allocation options

 ## Use Cases